ptlvrd/DSA456-Notes/README.md

 - You can find a specific toy by its tag number (find).
 - You can count or list all the toys in the box (enumerate).

+### Simple Implementation of a Table

+Think of your toy box again, but this time we are organizing the toys in a neat row, sorted by their tag numbers.

+### Using an Array Sorted by Keys

+Imagine lining up all your toys in a straight line, with each toy having a unique number (key) on its tag.
+The toys are arranged in order from the smallest number to the largest.

+### Insertion/Update

+When you want to add a new toy or change an existing one:

+1. **Finding the Spot**:
+   - Imagine you have a magic way (binary search) to quickly find where a toy with a certain tag number should go in the line.
+This is like looking at the numbers quickly to find the right spot.
+   - This magic search is very quick, and it takes a short time (O(log n)).

+2. **Adding a New Toy**:
+   - If there's no toy with that tag number, you have to make space for the new toy.
+This means shifting the toys over to make room.
+This can take a bit of time because you might have to move many toys (O(n)).

+3. **Updating a Toy**:
+   - If there's already a toy with that tag number, you just replace the old toy with the new one.
+This is quick (O(log n)).

+### Removing a Toy

+When you want to take a toy out of the line:

+1. **Finding the Toy**:
+   - You use the same magic way (binary search) to quickly find the toy by its tag number.
+This is quick (O(log n)).

+2. **Removing and Shifting**:
+   - Once you find the toy, you take it out and shift the other toys to fill the gap.
+This takes some time because you might have to move many toys (O(n)).

+### Searching for a Toy

+When you just want to find a toy by its tag number:

+- You use the magic search (binary search) to quickly find it.
+This is quick (O(log n)).

+### Drawbacks

+This way of organizing your toys has some problems:

+- **Searching**: Finding a toy is fast (O(log n)), which is good.
+- **Adding New Toys**: Making space for new toys can be slow (O(n)) because you have to move a lot of toys.
+- **Removing Toys**: Taking a toy out and shifting the others can be slow (O(n)) for the same reason.

+### Summary

+- Your toys are lined up in order by their tag numbers.
+- Finding a toy is fast because you use a special search.
+- Adding a new toy or removing one can be slow because you have to move other toys around.

+This way of organizing is not perfect because only finding toys is fast, but adding and removing toys is slow.
+We need to find a better way to make everything fast!